csaid/csaid.github.io/_posts/2022-02-10-viral-count-and-infectiousness.md

   </div>
 </div>

-### Virus count is mostly proportional to RNA count
+### Live virus count is mostly proportional to RNA count

 Attentive readers may have noticed that Figure 6 shows that hazard rate is proportional to _virus count_ (in green), whereas what we really care about is whether hazard rate is proportional to _RNA counts_ (shown elsewhere in blue), since that’s what’s most easily measured.
 For this to be true, the RNA count must be proportional to the virus count, an assumption that is sometimes [controversial](https://twitter.com/Chris_Said/status/1488688022073786369).
 Last week, however, extraordinary data from a challenge trial emerged that clearly shows the two variables are proportional ([Killingley, 2022](https://www.researchsquare.com/article/rs-1121993/v1)).